appcypher/viper/NOTES.md

 - Declaration

-    - Declara.tion of classes and functions work a bit different in Viper.
+    - Declaration of classes and functions work a bit different in Viper.

         Because Viper needs to determine a class and function at compile-time, it doesn't support dynamic loading of classes or functions the way Python does.
 It also doesn't provide a lot of hooks found in builtin module